Kuan0113/OINP_ISS/README.md

-# 🏆 ONIP_ISS - OINP International Student Stream Scoring Calculator
+# 🏆 OINP_ISS - OINP International Student Stream Scoring Calculator

 This Python-based **OINP Scoring Calculator** helps international students assess their eligibility for the **Ontario Immigrant Nominee Program (OINP) - International Student Stream**.
 Users can easily select criteria using dropdown menus, and the tool automatically calculates their total score based on employment, education, language ability, and regional factors.